pharmbio/aros/README.md

 https://github.com/pharmbio/labrobots-restserver

 ### AROS DB
-A database in the center of the system, managing images, projects, experiment design, data, metadata, and much more...
+Database in the center of the system, managing images, projects, experiment design, data, metadata, and much more...
 <br>
 https://github.com/pharmbio/imagedb